 Researching Gifts is Fun

 My side of the family celebrates Christmas and Jay’s celebrates Hanukkah.
 So I make two lists by holiday because they fall on different days this year.
 I put down ideas for gifts that I’ve heard the person talk about or think they might like.
 Shopping early and listening to family members needs is a great way to find out what they would like for Christmas.
-My dad said he was having problems with his car battery, therefore I’m looking at a guide on the best car battery chargers 2019 so that I can find something that he will want!
 I do research on the Internet and when I’m in the stores so I have several ideas and can price out different gifts.
 I’d much rather put some thought into gift giving than make it into a task that I “have to do.”
 Think about the shops you need to visit before you go on the shopping spree.
-For example, if you know if you want to buy a new necklace for your wife, remember to visit some Reading jewellery shops whilst you’re out.

 This becomes an ongoing task over the next few months.
 I like to really think about what that person will like to receive and get the most use out of.
 I also have a bunch of family members with November and December birthdays.
 I make a list for birthdays too…without one…I’m a stressed out mess.